Nettie Palmer: Early life

 Nettie Higgins was born in Bendigo, Victoria, the niece of both H.B.
 Higgins, a leading Victorian radical political figure and later a federal minister and justice of the High Court of Australia, and of H.B.
 Higgins' sister, Ina Higgins, the first female landscape architect in Victoria.
 A brilliant scholar and linguist, Nettie was educated at the Presbyterian Ladies' College, Melbourne, the University of Melbourne and studied phonetics in Germany and France for the International Diploma of Phonetics.
 She was active in literary and socialist circles on her return to Melbourne and formed a deep and long term relationship with the visionary poet Bernard O'Dowd.
 While her brother Esmonde Higgins was a prominent early Australian Communist, Nettie never joined any political party: she was much more interested in broad social change.

 Higgins met Vance Palmer in the Public Library in Melbourne in 1909.
-Over the next few years, both spent time in Europe: Higgins studying for her diploma, Palmer establishling a career in journalism and writing in London.
+Over the next few years, both spent time in Europe: Higgins studying for her diploma, Palmer establishing a career in journalism and writing in London.
 He was active in circles associated with early modernism and The New Age.
-They married in London in April 1914, intending to work there for a couple of years.
-But after the outbreak of World War I in August 1914, militarism dominated journalism.
+They married in London in April 1914, intending to work there for a couple of years, but after the outbreak of World War I in August 1914, militarism dominated journalism.
 A daughter, Aileen, was born in London in April 1915.
 The Palmers returned to Melbourne later that year.
 Another daughter, Helen, was born in May 1917.
 Vance and Nettie campaigned against the Hughes government's attempt to introduce conscription into Australia.
 In 1918, Vance volunteered to join the Australian Army, but the war ended before he saw active service.